teodortalov/WordPress-Theme-Boilerplate/README.md

 WordPress-Theme-Boilerplate
 ===========================

-A basic foundation for writing WordPress themes.
+A basic foundation for writing WordPress themes using HTML5 and CSS3.